-However, the drawback to using this type of software is that it can be difficult to translate when it comes time to start coding the design.
-What worked in Photoshop may not always work in code (elements like fonts, shadows, gradient effects, etc.), which can waste time in figuring out solutions for the prototyping phase.
+However, the drawback of using this type of software is that it can be difficult to translate when it's time to start coding the design.
+What worked in Photoshop may not always work in code (elements like fonts, shadows, gradient effects, and so on), which can translate to time wasted figuring out solutions for the prototyping phase.

 If visuals are not your only priority, you might be more efficient using a tool that allows you to do the wireframing, mockups, and prototyping all in one place.
-Graphic design software can be more trouble than its worth for mockups unless you're looking for optimum visualization — you'll definitely need to communicate regularly with your developer since these tools aren't designed for collaboration.
+Graphic design software can be more trouble than it's worth for mockups unless you're looking for optimum visualisation – you'll definitely need to communicate regularly with your developer, since these tools aren't designed for collaboration.

-For starters, if you're mainly a designer and not comfortable with coding, then this obviously isn't even an option.
+If you're mainly a designer and not comfortable with coding, then this obviously isn't an option.
 As discussed in The Guide to Mockups, coded mockups are not the default choice.

-Again, it's up to you when to introduce coding.
-Just make sure you know your design priorities and keep the developers updated on how you're prioritizing features.
+It's up to you when to introduce coding.
+Just make sure you know your design aims and keep the developers updated on how you're prioritising features.